North Carolina warily watching 2 tropical weather systems

 "We came from Tennessee," she said with a shrug.
 "There are tornado threats over there."

-As of early Tuesday, the first depression was about 115 miles southeast of Cape Hatteras with top sustained winds of 35 mph and moving to the northwest.
-It was expected to become a tropical storm by Tuesday but not grow stronger than that, said National Weather Service meteorologist Shane Kearns in eastern North Carolina.

-"Anything is possible, but we're not really seeing any kind of significant strengthening for the storm," he said in an interview.

-The second depression was about 240 miles west of Key West, Florida, with maximum winds of 35 mph.
+The second depression was about 305 miles (495 kilometers) west of Key West, Florida, with maximum winds of 35 mph (55 kph).
 It was moving west, but forecasters expect it could curve back to the northeast in the coming days.
 Authorities at some locations in the Tampa-St. Petersburg area of Florida were hauling out sandbags Monday to offer residents amid predictions of heavy rains.

-On the Outer Banks, business owner Jennifer Scarborough said her biggest concern was that the first storm could saturate the area before another blow by the second storm.
+On North Carolina's Outer Banks, business owner Jennifer Scarborough said her biggest concern was that the first storm could saturate the area before another blow by the second storm.

 "N.C.
 12, our lifeline on Hatteras Island, even in a winter storm has some challenges," Pearson said.